ewang58/ML-Fibre-Regression/README.md

 ### Understanding the SVR

-A support vector regression has a similar concept as a support vector machine which uses a hyperplane to separate between two classes.
+A support vector regression has a similar concept as a support vector machine which uses a hyperplane to separate between the two classes.